sillsdev/docu-notion/README.md

 ## 5. Add your pages under your Outline page.

-Currently, docu-notion expects that each page has only one of the following: subpages, links to other pages, or normal content.
+Currently, docu-notion expects that each page has only one of the following: sub-pages, links to other pages, or normal content.
 Do not mix them.
 You can add content pages directly here, but then you won't be able to make use of the workflow features.
 If those matter to you, instead make new pages under the "Database" and then link to them in your outline pages.

 ## 6. Pull your pages